Sony raises full-year profit outlooks on strong image sensor sales | The Japan Times

 Sony Corp. on Tuesday raised its group net and operating profit outlooks for the current business year through March, citing robust demand for image sensors used in portable devices such as smartphone cameras.

-The electronics and entertainment giant now expects a net profit of ¥590 billion ($5.42 billion), up ¥50 billion from the previous estimate, and operating profit of ¥880 billion, revised upward by ¥40 billion.
+The electronics and entertainment giant now expects a net profit of ¥590 billion ($5.42 billion), up ¥50 billion from the previous estimate, and operating profit of ¥880 billion, revised up by ¥40 billion.

-It also raised its sales projection to ¥8.50 trillion from ¥8.40 trillion.
+It also revised upward its sales projection to ¥8.50 trillion from ¥8.40 trillion.

 For the nine months through December, Sony said its net profit fell 31.2 percent to ¥569.55 billion and its operating profit decreased 0.2 percent to ¥810.01 billion.
 Its sales slipped 0.4 percent to ¥6.51 trillion.

-In revising upward the guidance for net and operating profits, Sony said demand for image sensors is strong enough to more than offset declines in sales of game software, TVs and digital cameras.
+In revising upward the guidance for net and operating profits, Sony said it expects that demand for image sensors is strong enough to more than offset declines in sales of game software, TVs and digital cameras.